 - The skin on the chicken should be crisp, and the onions cooked.
 There will be some liquid in the tin at this stage.

-- Remove the pan to the hob, or transfer to your deep sided pan, scrapping out all the lovely sticky bits.
+- Transfer the contents to your saucepan, scrapping out all the lovely sticky bits.

 - Sprinkle over the flour/gravy thickening and stir in well with a wooden spoon.